Classify objects in image regions using Fast R-CNN object detector configured for monocular camera

 label with the corresponding highest classification score.

-When using this function, use of a CUDA® enabled NVIDIA® GPU with a compute capability of 3.0 or higher is highly recommended.
+When using this function, use of a CUDA® enabled NVIDIA® GPU is highly recommended.
 The GPU reduces computation time significantly.
 Usage of the GPU requires Parallel Computing Toolbox™.
+For information about the supported compute capabilities, see GPU Support by Release (Parallel Computing Toolbox).

 [___] = classifyRegions(___,'ExecutionEnvironment',